microsoft/vscode-python-devicesimulator/docs/how-to-use.md

 - **Enable USBDetection:** when disabled, prevents the serial monitor from listennig messages from the serial port.

-- **Show Device Icon In Editor Title Menu:** allow you to chose whether the _`Deploy to Device`_ button should be in the editor title.
+- **Show Device Icon In Editor Title Menu:** allows you to choose whether the _`Deploy to Device`_ button should be in the editor title.

 - **Show Open Icon In Editor Title Menu:** allow you to chose whether the _`Open Simulator`_ button should be in the editor title.